xyplot#

 str) – The key for the x-axis.y (

-str) – The key for the y-axis.mapping (
+str) – The key for the y-axis.frame (

 FeatureSpec | None, defaultNone) – Additional aesthetic mappings for the plot, the result of aes().axis (